jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Chain of Responsibility.md

 #### Introduction
-* need to avoid tight coupling the code which sends request to the code which handles that request.
+* need to avoid tight coupling, the code which sends request to the code which handles that request.
-* Typically the code which wants some requested calls the exact method on an exact object to process it, thus the tight coupling.
 * Chain of responsibility solves this problem by giving more than one object, chance to process the request.
 * We create objects which are chained together by one object knowing reference of object which is next in chain.
 * We give request to first object in chain, if it can't handle that it simply passes the request down the chain.